Saitejaswi-K/II-1-LAB/C++ LAB/EXPERIMENT 1/README.md

+Experiment 1
-Write a C++ Program to display Names, Roll No., and grades of 3 students who have appeared in the examination.
+Aim - Write a C++ Program to display Names, Roll No., and grades of 3 students who have appeared in the examination.
 Declare the class of name, Roll No. and grade.
 Create an array of class objects.
-Read and display the contents of the array.
+Read and display the contents of the array.: procedure for the experiment:

-Algorithm:
-step 1: Create a class that contains rollno, grade and student's name as data members. step 2: Define two members functions to read and write data in public mode. step 3: Create an object that is an array of class in main program. step 4: Obtain the members functions of class.
+Step 1 - Include the required header files (iostream.h).

+Step 2 - Create a class (Student) with the following class members as public members. name, rno and grade as data members.

+Step 3 - Implement the read() and display() member functions.

+Step 4 - Create a main() method.

+Step 5 - Create an array of class objects inside the main() method.

+Step 6 - Make function calls to read() and display() using class object.